dymmond/esmerald/docs/en/docs/routing/routes.md

 A Gateway is an extension of the Route, really, but adds its own logic and handling capabilities, as well as its own validations, without compromising the core.

+It is automatically added when just passing an HTTP/Websocket handler to routes.

 ### Gateway and application

 In simple terms, a Gateway is not a direct route but instead is a "wrapper" of a [handler](./handlers.md)